Last updated on July 2, 2023 by Wandering our World

 - You should camp in the same place for one night only, and pitch your tent discretely and in a remote place which will not be easily seen.
 Therefore don’t camp in or near settlements, someone’s farm or on cultivated land.
 If you think you’re on private land, always seek out the landowner and ask permission.
 They may request a small fee.

 - Campers should set up their tent at dusk, and take it down at dawn.
 A tent that is discreet, blends in with the landscape, and pitches quickly is best.
 Therefore a lightweight walking tent like this one would be a great investment for someone planning to wild camp in the South Downs.

 - When wild camping in the South Downs you must never make a campfire.
-For cooking, use a storm cooker.
+You might want to think about bringing a storm cooker with you for cooking.
+They tend to be safe, and are often fine to use – but you should check local laws first.
 Our recommendation would be the Swedish brand Trangia, as their storm cookers are safe and virtually indestructible.
 Portable solar ovens, like this one by GoSun, are also a good fuel-less option.

 - Take any rubbish with you, and leave your camping spot exactly the way you found it.